 6. Efficiency and transparency

-7. A faster and structured notification
+7. A faster and more structured notification

-This was mainly introduced for traditional foods from third countries on the basis of a history of safe food use.
-To facilitate the marketing of traditional foods from countries outside the EU, the new regulation was introduced, with a simplified assessment procedure for foods new to the EU.
+To facilitate the marketing of traditional foods from countries outside the EU, a new regulation introduced a simplified assessment procedure for foods new to the EU.

 8. Promotion of innovation